regmibhuwan/advanced-learning-algorithms-assignment/README.md

 ## Description
 In this assignment, you will:
-- Implement neural networks and understand their architecture.
+- Implement techniques to evaluate learning algorithms using polynomial regression and neural networks.
-- Apply optimization algorithms to improve model performance.
+- Split data into training, cross-validation, and test sets to assess model performance.
+- Explore the concepts of bias and variance, and their impact on model performance.
-- Explore techniques like regularization to prevent overfitting.
+- Implement and tune regularization to prevent overfitting.
+- Create and compare simple and complex neural network models.
+- Use error analysis to determine if a model is overfitting or underfitting.
+- Iterate to find optimal regularization values for neural network models.

+## Key implementations include:

+- Creating functions to evaluate mean squared error and classification error.
+- Building and comparing simple and complex neural network models.
-- Work with advanced neural network architectures.
+- Applying regularization to neural network models.
+- Visualizing model performance across different complexities and regularization values.

 ## How to Run